-- 56. ESRS do not mandate how the materiality assessment process shall be designed or conducted by an undertaking.
-This is because no one process would suit all types of economic activities, organisational structure, location of operations or upstream and downstream value chains of all undertakings applying ESRS. - 57.
-An undertaking, based on its specific facts and circumstances, shall design a process that is fit for purpose considering the requirements of ESRS 1 Chapter 3, and the disclosure requirements regarding the materiality assessment and its outcome (see ESRS 2 IRO-1, IRO-2 and SBM-3).
-Regardless of the process applied, an undertaking shall consider the full scope of environmental, social and governance matters (ESRS 1 paragraph AR16) under the double materiality approach. - 58.
-The undertaking's materiality assessment shall reflect the impact and financial materiality perspectives, as well as interconnections between the two.
+- 43.56.
+ESRS do not mandate how the materiality assessment process shall be designed or conducted by an undertaking, or how the process should be designed.
+No. This is because no one process would suit all types of economic activities, organisational structure, location(s), business relationships of operations or value chains (upstream and /or downstream) value chains of all the undertakings applying ESRS. - 44.57.
+An undertaking, based on its specific facts and circumstances, shall design a process that is fit for purpose considering the requirements of ESRS 1 Chapter 3, and what needs to be disclosed the disclosure requirements regarding the materiality assessment and its outcome (see ESRS 2 IRO-1, IRO-2 and SBM-3).
+Therefore, the ESRS provide several aspects that Regardless of the process applied, an undertaking takes account of when designing its shall consider the full scope of environmental, social and governance matters (ESRS 1 paragraph AR16) under the double materiality assessment process approach. - 45.58.
+The undertaking's materiality assessment shall reflect the impact and financial materiality perspectives, as well as possible interlinkages interconnections between the two.
 This means that the undertaking does not need to perform two separate and independent materiality assessments.
 The identification of material impacts is generally a starting point since the financial materiality assessment shall consider the outcome of the impact materiality assessment (see ESRS 1 chapter 3.3 Double materiality) as material impacts may trigger material risks and opportunities.
-In addition, the undertaking shall also consider the possible matters that are financially material without being material from the impact perspective. - 59.
-As an illustration, the process below includes three possible steps that undertakings may follow when conducting a materiality assessment aligned with ESRS: - Step A: Understanding the context - Step B: Identification of the actual and potential impacts, risks and opportunities related to sustainability matters - Step C: Assessment and determination of the material impacts, risks and related to sustainability matters - Step D: Reporting
+Nevertheless in addition, the undertaking shall also consider the possible matters that are financially material without being material from the impact perspective. - 59.
+AAs an illustration, the process below includes three possible steps that undertakings may follow when conducting a materiality assessment that would meetaligned with ESRS: - Step A: Understanding the requirementscontext - Step B: Identification of ESRS 1 (see chapter 3the actual and paragraphs AR operation impacts, risks and opportunities related to AR 16) could include the following steps which are derived from current best practices, alternative approaches being equally possible: sustainability matters

+Step C: Assessment and determination of the material impacts, risks and related to sustainability matters

+Step D: Reporting